Proverbs 6:23

 Now this would send the Greek book – New Testament to the trash can.
 For it teaches that the Law (G-d’s Commandments) are obsolete (Hebrews 8:13).

 Surprised?
-But there is more in Romans, Galatians and etc.
+But there are more in Romans, Galatians and etc.

 “Commitments, Dishonesty, Strife, And Adultery”